bbauska/UC-Davis-Inter-jQuery/readme.md

 **getBoundingClientRect**, we&apos;ll get me the shape of that box that section is in and .top will tell me what the top edges, .bottom would give me the bottom edge.
-We can get the left and we can get the right, but that will get me that kind of thing.
+We can get the left and we can get the right, but that will get me the four sides of the rectangle or square.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 275. test, inspect smooth scroller (141) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">